goinvo/goinvo.com/README.md

 Writing up a feature is a little different from a case study, because instead of markdown, we're using straight-up html.

 ### Basic Styling

+In general, unless your feature needs specific styling, most of the website styles and utility classes should work for your feature.
+If you need specific styling, in `src/styles/vision`, add a new file `_your-feature-name.scss`.
+At the bottom of the `main.scss` add this stylesheet as `@import 'vision/your-feature-name';`.
+Start off the styles in your .scss file with `.your-feature-name { }`, consistent with the className you used at the beginning of your feature html, and add your feature's specific styles inside of the brackets.

 We use classes to impart header styles defined in the GoInvo style guide.
 The typical breakdown is as follows: